bitkub/bitkub-official-api-docs/restful-api.md

 * `amt`		**float**		Amount you want to withdraw
 * `adr`		**string**		Address to which you want to withdraw
 * `mem`		**string**		(Optional) Memo or destination tag to which you want to withdraw
+* `net` **string** Cryptocurrency network to withdraw\
+No default value of this field.
+Please find the available network from the link as follows. https://www.bitkub.com/fee/cryptocurrency

 ### Response:
 ```javascript